-My husband, a so-called professional writer, insists that the hardest type of article to write is the question-and-answer interview (or Q&A).
+My husband, a professional writer, insists that the hardest type of article to write is the question-and-answer interview (or Q&A).
 (And that comes from a guy who’s been a writer and editor for just about every national business magazine.)

 Q&As are challenging enough for journalists, but they’re even more difficult in employee communication, where egos and approval processes get in the way.
 And there’s nothing more boring than a long, detailed, narcissistic question-and-answer article.